Sarah Winchester: Llanada Villa

 The unusual design was not uncommon at the time.
 Elizabeth Colt, in Hartford, constructed a home over many years that was described as rambling and asymmetrical.
-Homes being constructed in the San Francisco area, such as Haas-Lilienthal, were described as "crazy quilts" being patched together.
+Homes being constructed in the San Francisco area, such as Haas–Lilienthal, were described as "crazy quilts" being patched together.

-She focused on her construction project instead of giving in to local rumors and insults.
+Winchester focused on her construction project instead of giving in to local rumors and insults.
 She kept tradespeople working during the many years the house was constructed.
 The house is Victorian, with Eastlake and Stick design elements.
 The original color was blue, but was later changed to yellow.

 Winchester, over time, increased the size of her property around Llanada Villa from the original 45 acres to 160 acres.

 In 1893, Winchester's youngest sister, Estelle Pardee Gerard, became ill.
-She was moved from San Francisco to Llanada Villa with the hope that the dryer climate would improve her health.
+She was moved from San Francisco to Llanada Villa with the hope that the drier climate would improve her health.
 It did not, and in January 1894, Gerard died from cirrhosis despite being treated by Winchester's personal physician, Meade.

 1906 San Francisco earthquake

-It is unknown if Winchester was at Llanada Villa during the 1906 San Francisco earthquake that caused tremendous damage to the building.
+It is unknown if Winchester was at Llanada Villa during the 1906 San Francisco earthquake, which caused tremendous damage to the building.
 Just prior to the earthquake, based on letters to her lawyer Leib, Winchester was at her home in Atherton.

-Damage to Llanada Villa included a seven-story tower, the third and fourth floor additions and most of the chimneys collapsed.
+Damage to Llanada Villa included a seven-story tower; the third- and fourth-floor additions and most of the chimneys collapsed.
 The plaster, wood and tile work was destroyed.
 Winchester had the debris cleared and the home made safe but no further building occurred.
-This left the home with water pipes protruding, second story doors opening to nothing where balconies once were, and staircases going up to a ceiling where once another level existed.
+This left the home with water pipes protruding, second-story doors opening to nothing where balconies once were, and staircases going up to a ceiling where once another level existed.
 Only essential repairs were done to the home after the earthquake.
 Because she stopped construction on her home and did not rebuild, local newspapers declared her a madwoman.
 The only thing she added to the home was an elevator in 1916.